apache/predictionio/docs/manual/engines/index.md

 ## Getting Started with Engine Instance

-Let say you want to launch an instance of Item Recommendation Engine for product recommendation.
+Let say you want to deploy an instance of Item Recommendation Engine for product recommendation.
 First of all, you will need to create an engine instance project based on the default Item Recommendation Engine.
 The new project will contain configuration for your engine instance.